 Static laser scanners are sophisticated instruments that operate much like high-speed total stations and collect lidar point clouds from a static location.
 Typically, the lidar sensor is mounted on a tripod mount and is a fully portable, laser-based ranging and imaging system.
-These systems can collect lidar point clouds inside buildings as well as exteriors.

 Lidar technology naturally lends itself to surveying and mapping applications such as construction verification, geological data collection, and mine planning.
-In response to advances in lidar technology and increasingly affordable prices, industries and sectors have found yet more applications for terrestrial laser scanners.

 Three types of scanning systems are employed in ground-based lidar: